aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 }
 ```

+Transaction API considerations.
-While possible, adding the corresponding external transaction type potentially breaks the downstream ecosystem but does not provide too much value.
+While doable, adding the corresponding external transaction type potentially breaks the downstream ecosystem and does not provide too much benefit.
-It can be avoided by exporting `BlockMetadataWithRandomness` variant as the exiting `BlockMetadata` variant, the `randomness` field being ignored.
+It can be avoided by exporting `BlockMetadataWithRandomness` variant as the exiting `BlockMetadata` variant, with the `randomness` field ignored.

-#### New data type: `DKGResult` validator transaction type
+#### How to land: new validator transaction variant: `DKGResult`
-A new validator transaction type `DKGResult` is needed to hold wDKG transcripts.
+A new validator transaction type `DKGResult` is needed to bring wDKG transcripts on chain.

 ```rust
 pub enum ValidatorTransaction {